bespoke-silicon-group/bsg_replicant/libraries/platforms/bigblade-verilator/README.md

 `VERILATOR_WORKAROUND_DISABLE_VCORE_TRACE` define from `VDEFINES`, including its `=value` form, and explicitly enables the testbench text observer.
 It does not override independently disabled core/cache/PC observers.

+DRAMSim3 follows the selected mode: `exec` links `libdramsim3_exec.so`, built without BloodGraph, counter/histogram collection, or DRAM statistics output.
+`profile` links `libdramsim3_profile.so`, which collects ordinary DRAM statistics without BloodGraph. `trace` and `debug` link `libdramsim3_trace.so`, adding BloodGraph statistics and its per-cycle bank-state trace (`blood_graph_ch*.log`).
+Those detailed DRAM traces start at initialization and are independent of the HammerBlade runtime operation-trace enable.
+Separate DRAM command traces and BloodGraph periodic-statistics dumping are not enabled automatically.
+DRAM command scheduling, refresh, self-refresh and completion timing remain active in every mode.
+Lightweight HammerBlade tile markers also remain.

+All DRAM libraries default to `DRAMSIM3_OPT_FLAGS=-O2`, independently of `VERILATOR_OPT_FAST`.
+Override that variable for controlled experiments, for example `DRAMSIM3_OPT_FLAGS=-O0`.
+Compiler/flag changes rebuild the library and relink its dependent model; an unchanged build is a no-op.
+The common Verilator runtime deliberately has no DRAMSim3 dependency: the executable chooses exactly one library with a distinct SONAME/install name, so building another mode does not change an existing mode's statistics policy.
+Other simulator platforms retain `libdramsim3.so` with their existing statistics and BloodGraph counters, without the detailed BloodGraph trace.

+This requires DRAMSim3's `DRAMSIM3_STATISTICS_CONTROL` support; `exec` rejects an older BaseJump DRAMSim3 submodule with an update message.
+The disabled-statistics build is incompatible with the separate DRAMSim3 thermal model, which requires statistics.
+Use updated compatible submodule pins when distributing the change.

 Instruction text is emitted after reset, independently of runtime operation tracing. `hb_mc_manycore_log_enable()` controls operation CSVs in profile/trace;